Gangster Disciples

+Post-1989, following growing tension between its component parts, the BGDN split into two new factions: Larry Hoover's Gangster Disciple Nation (GDN) and the Black Disciple Nation (BDN).
+As of 2022, following Hoover's departure, the GDN has no full-time gang leader.

 History

-The origins of the Gangster Disciples began in Englewood on the South Side of Chicago, Illinois, in 1964 when 13-year-old Larry "The King" Hoover joined a small street gang called the Supreme Gangsters.
-For years, the Supreme Gangsters had an outstanding war with the Devil's Disciples, led by David Barksdale.
+The origins of the Gangster Disciples began in Englewood (in Chicago, Illinois's South Side) in 1964, when then 13-year-old Larry 'The King' Hoover joined a small street gang called the 'Supreme Gangsters'.
+For years, the Supreme Gangsters had an outstanding war with the Black Disciples Nation, led by David Barksdale.
 In 1969, Hoover and Barksdale agreed to a ceasefire.
 This resulted in the creation of the Black Gangster Disciple Nation.
 By the early 1970s, the BGDN dominated the Chicago gang scene.
-In 1970, Barksdale was shot in his kidney and later pronounced dead in a hospital at the age of 27 in 1974.
+Barksdale died of kidney failure in 1974, at the age of 27.
 Following his death, Hoover assumed full control of the Black Gangster Disciples.

-Folk Nation
+Folks Nation

-In 1978, the BGDN begin to splinter into three subsets; one of each being the Black Gangsters, Black Disciples and the Gangster Disciples, however Hoover (at the time incarcerated on murder charges) prevented it by quickly setting up an alliance of all street and prison gangs in his interest into one family.
+In 1978, the BGDN began to splinter into three distinct factions: Black Gangsters, Black Disciples and Gangster Disciples; however, Hoover (at the time incarcerated on murder charges) prevented it by quickly setting up an alliance of all street and prison gangs in his interest into one family.

-The alliance consisted of Gangster, Black, Lady, Satan, Maniac Latin, Spanish Gangster Disciples, Ambrose, the Two-Two Boys, Two Sixers, Simon City Royals, North Side Insane Popes, La Raza Nation, Spanish Cobras, Imperial Gangsters, Harrison Gents, and the Latin Eagles.
+The alliance consisted of Gangster Disciples, Black Disciples, Satan Disciples, Latin Disciples, Spanish Gangster Disciples, Ambrose, Two-One Boys, Two-Two Boys, Two-Sixers/Two-Six Boys, Simon City Royals, North Side Insane Popes, La Raza, Spanish Cobras, Imperial Gangsters, Harrison Gents, and the Latin Eagles.

 Expansions

-The Gangster Disciples are active in over 100 cities and 31 states, predominantly in the Midwestern and Southeastern United States, and remnants also maintain a significant presence in the U.S. prison system.
+The Gangster Disciples are active in over 100 cities and 50 states, predominantly in the Midwestern and Southeastern United States, and remnants also maintain a significant presence in the U.S. prison system.
 The gang had between approximately 50,000 and 90,000 members.
-The gang had expanded through the North and West Sides of Chicago, as well as Indianapolis, Minneapolis, Kansas City, Detroit, Milwaukee, Cincinnati, Birmingham and co-founder Hoover's birthplace of Jackson.
+The gang had expanded through the North and West Sides of Chicago, as well as Indianapolis, Minneapolis, Kansas City, Detroit, Milwaukee, Cincinnati, Birmingham, Hattiesburg, and co-founder Hoover's birthplace of Jackson.
 They first emerged in significant numbers in Memphis, Tennessee in the 1980s, the first modern street gang to do so.